Carmelo Anthony Reportedly Traded to Thunder; Knicks Receive Enes Kanter, More

 Anthony had been the focus of intense trade speculation throughout the offseason.
 Marc Berman on the New York Post reported in July the star small forward, who owns a no-trade clause, was only interested in joining James Harden and Chris Paul with the Houston Rockets.

-His stance changed this week with the Knicks set to open training camp next week.
-Wojnarowski noted he added the Cleveland Cavaliers and OKC to his list of acceptable destinations in hopes of facilitating a move before the 2017-18 NBA season kicks off Oct.
+His stance changed with the Knicks set to open training camp next week.
+On Friday, Wojnarowski noted he added the Cleveland Cavaliers and OKC to his list of acceptable destinations in hopes of facilitating a move before the 2017-18 NBA season kicks off Oct.
 17.

+The Portland Trail Blazers were another team hopeful to land Anthony, but he didn't want to make a "dramatic geographic shift" despite being intrigued by playing with Damian Lillard, CJ McCollum and Jusuf Nurkic, per Wojnarowski (via Blazers reporter Casey Holdahl).

 Now he's set to join reigning MVP Russell Westbrook and fellow forward Paul George, whom the Thunder acquired in July from the Indiana Pacers.